Rigid analytic reconstruction of Hyodo--Kato theory: Weak formal schemes

 This means that there exists an integer $k\geq 0$ and an $R_{[n]}$-linear surjection

 whose domain denotes the $I_{[n]}$-adic weak completion of $R_{[n]}[t_1,\ldots,t_k]$.
 In this case, we call $\rho$ a representation of $A$.
-A morphism of pseudo-wcfg algebras with respect to $(R,I)$ is a morphism of topological $R$-algebras. \end{definition}
+A morphism of pseudo-wcfg algebras with respect to $(R,I)$ is a morphism of topological $R$-algebras.
+Note that any pseudo-wcfg algebra is noetherian, just as a wcfg algebra is noetherian by \cite[Thm.\,2.1]{MW}. \end{definition}

 \begin{lemma} Let $A$ be a topological $R$-algebra with an ideal of definition.
 Choose elements $f_1,\ldots,f_n\in A$ which generates an ideal of definition of $A$.
 Then the $I_{[n]}$-adic weak completion of $A$ with respect to the map